40th Infantry Division (United States): Cold War

 The 1st Battalion, 158th Infantry Regiment (1959–1967), 1st Battalion, 159th Infantry Regiment (1974–1976), 2–159th (1974–2000) and the 160th Infantry Regiment (1974–2000) were part of the division from 1959 until 2000.
 In 1960, the Division combat units were reorganized under the Combat Arms Regimental Systems (CARS), and then in 1963, was reorganized under the Reorganization Objective Army Divisions (ROAD) concept which changed the combat commands to brigades.

 On 13 August 1965, Lieutenant Governor Glenn M. Anderson called out elements of the division to put down the Watts Riots, at the request of Los Angeles Police Chief William H. Parker.
 The absence of Governor Pat Brown meant Anderson had gubernatorial authority.

 On 1 December 1967, a major reorganization of the National Guard reduced the Guard to eight combat divisions, the 40th Armored Division being one of the casualties.
 On 29 January 1968, the division was eliminated and the 40th Infantry Brigade and 40th Armored Brigade were organized.

 On 13 January 1974, the California Army National Guard was reorganized.
 The 40th and 49th Infantry and the 40th Armored Brigades were inactivated and the 40th Infantry Division was reformed.

 Like most reserve component units of the Army, the division sat out the Vietnam War, being left unmobilized, apart from its Aviation Company.
 In January 1968 the company had been redesignated the 40th Aviation Company, having been previously designated the 29th Aviation Company, part of the 29th Infantry Brigade homebased in Hawaii.
-The 40th Aviation Company did one tour in South Vietnam.
-It was in active federal service from May 1968 to December 1969.
+The 40th Aviation Company was in active federal service from May 1968 to December 1969.
+However it does not have any campaign participation credit, and may have been broken up to provide individual augmentees.

 In January 1974 Major General Charles A. Ott, Jr. was appointed commander of the division, and he served until accepting appointment as Director of the Army National Guard at the National Guard Bureau later that year.

 On 30 September 1986, the division's Aviation Brigade was organized and federally recognized at Fresno.
 In 1987 the division's aviation units were reorganized, and the 140th Aviation Regiment was established.

 From 1986 until 1995, the division's CAPSTONE wartime organizational structure included the 140th Military Intelligence Battalion (CEWI) (HD).
 Allocated to the United States Army Reserve in peacetime, the mission of the battalion was to provide the division commander and G-2 with electronic warfare intelligence and analysis, as well limited counterintelligence/interrogation support and long range surveillance.
 The battalion's long-range surveillance detachment was stripped from the battalion in peacetime and allocated to the California Army National Guard.